-GEAR (Get Excited About Robotics) is a 6-8 week LEGO robotics challenge for elementary and middle school students during which student teams build and program LEGO robots (using the MINDSTORMS NXT kits) to perform specified tasks.
+GEAR (Get Excited About Robotics) is a 6-8 week LEGO robotics challenge for elementary and middle school students during which student teams build and program LEGO robots (using the MINDSTORMS EV3 and NXT kits) to perform specified tasks.
 To solve the challenge, students learn engineering skills through a teaming exercise in designing, building, programming, testing, and troubleshooting wheeled LEGO robots that perform and compete on an eight foot by eight foot field.
-GEAR itself (www.gearrobotics.org) is a nonprofit 501(c) 3 volunteer organization, which was created to foster interest among today’s youth in a career in engineering, science or technology.
+GEAR itself (www.gearrobotics.org) is a nonprofit 501(c) 3 volunteer organization, which was created to foster interest among today's youth in a career in engineering, science or technology.
 It provides the game rules for the annual competition together with instructions on how to build game tables and piece.
 GEAR also maintains Question and Answer and Frequently Asked Questions sections on their website.
 GEAR tournaments are held at various locations; for more information regarding GEAR tournaments outside of Lubbock, TX, please check the GEAR Website.

 The robots are easily assembled from parts included in the LEGO MINDSTORMS kit that includes structural elements, wheels, axles, gears, motors, sensors, and a simple microprocessor with rechargeable battery.
 Programming is accomplished through an intuitive graphical user interface patterned after the widely used LabVIEW laboratory instrumentation package from National Instruments.
 Communication with the microprocessor is through Bluetooth or the computer USB port.
 The challenge is designed around a fictive story that motivates the need for autonomous robots, e.g. a robot operating at Antarctica.